dimamo5/Awesome-CV-Markdown/resources/mdFiles/cvVars.md

 #Personal Information

 *Name
->José Cabeça de Batata lastName
+>José Cabeça de Batata /lastName
 *Date of Birth
 >27-05-1998
 *Place of Birth